wood89/BHGEUI/README.md

   - Then check "https://market.yandex.ru/catalog--noutbuki" market site is opened

 Scenario: Check if only Dell is listed and displayed in ascending order.
-  - Given check "https://market.yandex.ru/catalog--noutbuki" market site is opened
-  - When user clicks on Dell generator on netBook market yandex page
-  - And user sets 50000 on minimum value in the filter by price on netBook market yandex page
-  - And user sets 150000 on maximum value in the filter by price on netBook market yandex page
-  - And user clicks 'по цене' sort button on netBook market yandex page
-  - Then check if only Dell is listed on netBook market yandex page
-  - And results are displayed in ascending order on netBook market yandex page
+  Given check "https://market.yandex.ru/catalog--noutbuki" market site is opened When user clicks on Dell generator on laptop market yandex page And user sets 50000 on minimum value in the filter by price on laptop market yandex page And user sets 150000 on maximum value in the filter by price on laptop market yandex page And user clicks 'по цене' sort button on laptop market yandex page Then check if only Dell is listed on laptop market yandex page And results are displayed in ascending order on laptop market yandex page

 Задание 1: